Joseph ii Holy Roman Emperor

 Domestic Reforms of Joseph ii Holy Roman Emperor

 After his death in 1780, Joseph tried to complete his work of reform.
 The education system had been consolidated throughout the monarchy.
 For the University of Vienna, which was no longer under the influence of the Church, Joseph tried to find the best scholars and scientists.
 The judiciary and the executive were already separate at the top; Joseph extended this process to lower administrative levels.
 In 1786, the Universal Code of Civil Law was published.
-Under Maria Theresa, the physician Gerard van Swieten had organized a public health service, and in Joseph’s time the General Hospital in Vienna was considered one of the best equipped in Europe.
+Under Maria Theresa, the physician Gerard van Swieten had organized a public health service, and in Joseph’s time, the General Hospital in Vienna was considered one of the best equipped in Europe.
 The finances of the monarchy were balanced.
 The reorganization of the army secured Joseph’s position in Europe.
-He ordered the abolition of serfdom; by the edict of tolerance, it establishes religious equality before the law and grants freedom of the press.
+He ordered the abolition of serfdom; by the edict of tolerance, it established religious equality before the law and grants freedom of the press.
 The emancipation of the Jews in a short period of time gave new vitality to cultural life.
 Vienna’s artistic life reached new heights when the Burgtheater became the German National Theater.
 By transferring the management of theaters to the actors, Joseph introduced an artistically fruitful concept.

 Joseph’s conflict with the Roman Catholic Church, however, posed more difficult problems.
 He created national training schools for priests, deprived bishops of their authority, and limited their communications with the Pope.
 The power of the Church was further affected by the dissolution of more than 700 monasteries not engaged in useful activities such as teaching or hospital work.
 The 36,000 monks forced to quit their orders received an annuity or money to return home; those who returned in this way could continue as secular priests.
 Certain measures intended to prevent a relapse into monasticism, such as the founding of new parishes, have given good results.
 The emperor’s impatience to expel the monks from the monasteries, however, caused the destruction of many works of art.
 At the height of the crisis, Pope Pius VI visited the Emperor in Vienna, but the visit did not change anything; nor a subsequent trip by Joseph to Rome.
 Joseph’s passionate zeal to change everything and impose a new form of life on his subjects met with stiff resistance, mainly in countries as strongly traditional as the Austrian Netherlands and Hungary.